devassistant/devassistant/README.rst

 *Note: prior to version 0.10.0, DevAssistant has been shipped with a default set of assistants that only worked on Fedora.
-We decided to drop this default set and create DAPI, DevAssistant Package Index,* https://dapi.devassistant.org/ *- an upstream PyPI/Rubygems-like repository of packagedassistants.
-DAPI's main aim is to create a community around DevAssistant and provide various assistants for various platforms.*
+We decided to drop this default set and create DAPI, DevAssistant Package Index,* https://dapi.devassistant.org/ *- an upstream PyPI/Rubygems-like repository of packaged assistants.
+DAPI's main aim is to create a community around DevAssistant and provide various assistants with good support for various platforms - a task that DevAssistant core team alone is not able to achieve for a large set of assistants.*

 *This all means that if you get DevAssistant from upstream repo or from PyPI, you will have no assistants installed by default.
 To get assistants, search DAPI through web browser or run*